 We strongly recommend that you bring your own tablets in case you get a bit queasy whilst onboard.
 The most popular tablets amongst our crews are Dramamine and Stugeron – please check with your doctor if you are at all concerned about taking these.
 The yachts do carry a small amount of tablets as a back up in case anyone runs out.
 Another popular prevention is to wear travel bands – these work – on acupressure points and have proved very effective in the prevention of motion sickness.
 Hopefully you will be fine; very few people find that they suffer badly from this.

-Do we come back to Holyhead each night?
+Do we come back to harbour each night?